Ahmet-Acik/mongoDbSpringBootRestApi/readme.md

 ### Executing program

-After successfully building and running the Docker container, the Spring Boot application will be accessible at `http://localhost:8080`.
+After successfully building and running the project (TODO Docker container), the Spring Boot application will be accessible at `http://localhost:8080`.

 ## API Reference